 In the autumn of 1992 I was working as a diamond salesman on West 47th Street for Richie Boy and his father, Manny.
 Business had improved under President Clinton and customers from around the USA traveled to New York for a good buy.

-That Christmas Ms. Carolina bought 2-Carat diamond studs in September.
+That Christmas Ms. Carolina bought 2-Carat diamond studs.
 The blonde southerner and I celebrated her purchase with dinner at La Bernadin.
 We became more than friends over that weekend.

 Ms. Carolina was beautiful, but not free.